ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 ## Next Steps

-Ready to try ag-Grid in your project?
-Download ag-Grid Community edition or trial ag-Grid Enterprise for free.
+Ready to try AG Grid in your project?
+Download AG Grid Community edition or trial AG Grid Enterprise for free.